 ALL RIGHTS RESERVED.
 Any use of materials on this website - including reproduction, modification, distribution, or republication - without the prior written permission from Avid Art Agency. is strictly prohibited.

-This collection of 184 recent digital photographic prints that capture the nexus between the areas frequented by the Bangladeshi community, traditional English built heritage and the impact of incoming hipster culture on the collective cultural expression of British-Bangladeshis.
+This collection forms part of 184 recent digital photographic prints that capture the nexus between the areas frequented by the Bangladeshi community, traditional English built heritage and the impact of incoming hipster culture on the collective cultural expression of British-Bangladeshis.

 Recent building development policies in inner London areas have favoured commodified forms of cultural expression that have taken precedence over long-standing migrant culture formation.
 Saif sees this as gentrification through ‘hipsterfication’ that threatens the unique identity of Brick Lane’s Banglatown.